jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (a) the CFC itself carries on the business of providing life insurance; or (b) shares in the CFC are held (directly or indirectly) by a foreign company (parent company, in subsection (26)) that carries on the business of providing life insurance and those shares have to be taken into account under sections EX 8 to EX 13 to calculate the taxpayer's income interest in the CFC.
 Policyholders
-(26) If the test in subsection (25) is met, the life insurance rules do not apply and the branch equivalent income or loss of the CFC is the amount actuarially determined to be the part of the CFC's net income or loss to which shareholders (and not policyholders in either the CFC or the parent company) are entitled.
+(26) If the test in subsection (25) is met, the life insurance rules do not apply and the branch equivalent income or loss of the CFC is the amount actuarially determined to be part of the CFC's profit or loss to which shareholders (and not policyholders in either the CFC or the parent company) are entitled.
 When subsection (26) does not apply
 (27) Despite subsection (25), subsection (26) does not apply if the Commissioner— (a) considers that the amount calculated is not a reasonable reflection of the part attributable to shareholders; or